Can Dementia Exempt You From Criminal Responsibility? The Latest on the Mohammed Al Fayed Case

 Article 6 ECHR - The Accused's Right to a Fair Trial

-There is a strong argument that a person who is suffering with dementia and does not have any memory, or struggles to remember events properly then they will not get a fair trial.
+There is a strong argument that a person who is suffering with dementia and does not have any memory, or struggles to remember events properly will not have a fair trial.
 The CPS as a public authority should identify disadvantages that disabled defendants may experience, and consider what steps could remove or minimise them, or what adjustments could be made.
 Whether this process was correctly followed or considered when the police requested charging advice from the CPS in respect of Mohammed Al Fayed we do not know, and if so what the results of the assessment was.

 The Decision To Prosecute